AWildDevAppears/DEAD-pattern-box/README.md

   Note the space after the class name and the new line at the end. the semicolons are required in sass/less, but even if we were writing pure css it would be good practice to put them in.

+## Variables?

+  Constant variables (i.e: main colors, break points etc) go in _variables.scss, but you can add variables to the top of your scss file if they are only used in that location, IF, they quote the variables in _variables.scss